WKB eigenmode construction for analytic Toeplitz operators: Geometry of the WKB Ansatz

 \section{Geometry of the WKB Ansatz}

 In this section we provide the geometric ingredients for the proof of Theorem \ref{thr:WKB-Bottom}.
 We formally proceed as in the case of a Schr\"odinger operator \cite{helffer_semi-classical_1988}.
-If a real-analytic, real-valued function $f$ has a non-degenerate minimum at $P_0\in M$, we seek for a sequence of eigenfunctions of the form
+If a real-analytic, real-valued function $f$ has a non-degenerate local minimum at $P_0\in M$, we seek a sequence of eigenfunctions of $T_N(f)$ of the form

 where $\psi_{P_0}^N$ denotes the coherent state at $P_0$.
-If the value of $f$ at the bottom of the well is $0$, then the associated sequence of eigenvalues should be of order $O(N^{-1})$, that is to say, follow the asymptotic expansion:
+If $f(P_0)=0$, then the associated sequence of eigenvalues should be of order $O(N^{-1})$, that is to say, follow the asymptotic expansion:

 When solving the eigenvalue problem, the terms of order $0$ in yield an equation on $\varphi$.
 In the case of a Schr\"odinger operator this is the eikonal equation $|\nabla \varphi|^2=V$, which is solved using the Agmon metric.
-In our more general case, we are in presence of a form of the Hamilton-Jacobi equation \eqref{eq:Hamilton-Jacobi} which we solve in Proposition \ref{prop:Hamilton-Jacobi-sol} using a geometric argument based on the existence of a stable manifold, in the spirit of \cite{sjostrand_analytic_1983}.
-Associated with $f$ and $\varphi$ are transport equations which we must solve in order to recover the sequence of functions $(a_k)_{k\geq 0}$.
+In our more general case, we are in presence of a form of the Hamilton-Jacobi equation (see \eqref{eq:Hamilton-Jacobi} below), which we solve in Proposition \ref{prop:Hamilton-Jacobi-sol} using a geometric argument based on the existence of a stable manifold, in the spirit of \cite{sjostrand_analytic_1983}.
+Associated with $f$ and $\varphi$ are transport equations which we must solve in order to recover the sequence of functions $(u_k)_{k\geq 0}$.
 In Proposition \ref{prop:transport} we study this transport equation under the point of view of symbol spaces of Definition \ref{def:anal-symb}.
-Then, in Proposition \ref{prop:Wells-WKB}, we perform an analytic summation of the $a_k$'s in order to find an exponentially accurate eigenfunction for $T_N(f)$, with exponential decay away from $P_0$.
+This will allow us, in Proposition \ref{prop:Wells-WKB}, to perform an analytic summation of the $u_k$'s in order to find an exponentially accurate eigenfunction for $T_N(f)$, with exponential decay away from $P_0$.

 The plan of this section is as follows: we begin in Subsection \ref{sec:study-phase-function} with the study of an analytic phase which will be a deformation of the phase $\Phi_1$ considered above.
 We then define and study the Hamilton-Jacobi equation associated with a real-analytic function near a non-degenerate minimal point, and the associated transport equations, in Subsections \ref{sec:Hamilton-Jacobi-equation} and \ref{sec:transport-equations} respectively.
+This geometric insight on the construction of a quasimode attached to an elliptic point is not new, but the purpose of this section is to fix notations, to present these ideas in a self-sustained way and in the geometric context of Berezin-Toeplitz situation, and to prove an analytic estimate for the solution of the transport equation (Proposition \ref{prop:transport}).